Questions To Ask When Buying A Home

 Take this checklist along when you visit a home.
-Make note of your own observations, and ask about anything you may not see on your own.
+Make note of your own observations, and ask about anything you may not see on your own, these will help you understand the questions to ask when buying a home.

 1. What is the visible condition of the property?